 When you change your password, don’t choose an old one.

-Is a form of fraud whereby hackers steal your identity, your data and your personal information so as to impersonate you. from the offender and exploitation of information and data for financial gain illegal(does not mean anything, needs rephrasing), there are many examples of personal data vulnerable to theft:
+Is a form of fraud whereby hackers steal your identity, your data and your personal information so as to impersonate you . below are some examples of personal data vulnerable to theft:

 The best ways to avoid identity theft:

 Don’t trust any message or any one asking about your personal information by phone or by email.

 Destroy all un-needed sensitive information such as ( Transaction receipts , Statements of Account and data either by shredding or using another secure method that ensures complete destruction of the documents.

 Keep monitoring your accounts and ask about your transactions periodically.